 While traveling Southeast Asia, I discovered a very efficient way to soothe painful sunburns.
 So, What is the Best Natural Remedy for Sunburn?
 Find out now!
 Can Castrol Oil help?

 Brace yourself, summer is here!
 Every year it’s the same thing: we are so excited to finally feel the first warm rays of sunshine, but more often than not, we forget to protect our skin.
-No matter how many times we hear it, we (almost) always end up with a sunburn.
 Dangers related to sun exposure are real, and it is time to be careful!
-But let’s get down to what you came here for, you will be careful next time (right? 🙂 ).
-You got yourself a nice sunburn and you want to take care of it.
+But let’s get down to what you came here for, you will be careful next time right? 🙂 ).
 What is the best natural remedy for sunburn, you ask?
-Here is my answer in order to relieve the pain of a killer sunburn and heal faster.
+Here is my answer to relieve the pain of a killer sunburn and heal faster.

 In this article:

 - What is a sunburn

 What is a sunburn?

 Short-term consequences: redness, pain, itching, and sometimes blisters

 What about UVAs: On the one hand you have UVB burn which is what causes sunburn.
 On the other hand, you have UVAs that do not burn your skin but these are much more dangerous as they dig deeper into your skin and damage the elastin and collagen.
 This harmful process liberates free radicals that are so dangerous for your overall health.
 They are indeed promoting the apparition of cancer.

 Long-term consequences: scars, sun allergy, aged skin, melanoma